Hello, Welcome, and Thank You for visiting our website.

 Aussakita Acres is owned by Tracy Longoria and DJ Lupacchino and we look forward to being your hosts when you come and visit.
 We are a small family run farm nestled in the woods of Manchester, CT.

-One of the most popular things that we offer is our hands on, educational farm tours. where folks can feed, pet, interact and learn all about the many animals that we have here.
+We offer hands on, educational farm tours. where folks and families can feed, pet, interact and learn all about the many animals that we have here.
 We also offer Baby Farm Animal Socialization Sessions were folks get to cuddle, and play with our new born baby farm animals!

-We strive for the best in everything we do, may it the best farm tour or shopping experience, raising happy healthy livestock, breeding for great genetics, confirmation and temperment, producing incredible fiber for our alpaca products or providing the healthiest meats for our consumers.
+We strive for the best in everything we do, may it the best farm tour experience, raising happy healthy livestock, breeding for great genetics, confirmation and temperment, or producing incredible fiber for our alpaca products.

 Besides the fun farm tours and events, we also raise and sell our livestock to pet homes or as breeding stock.
 We produce our own Alpaca fiber, have it turned into fabulous products for sale and we sell duck eggs from our farm raised flock.
 If that wasn't enough we also offer professional dog training for obedience and farm dog duties.

 When purchasing livestock, What makes us diffrent from the others is that we will be here for you when you need us the most.
 Before a sale to educate you and after the sale to help you through any questions you may have.We want you to be sucessful with your new animals.
 We love our animals like family and raise them with the utmost respect.
 At Aussakita Acres our animals are our passion and our customers are always treated like friends.

 Alpacas have been around for centuries.
-Orginally from south america they were prized by the incas for thier luxurious fiber that comes in 24 natural colors and their delicious lean and healthy meat.
+Orginally from south america they were prized by the incas for thier luxurious fiber that comes in 24 natural colors.
 Alpaca fiber can be made into several products such as socks, hats, scarves, mittens, sweaters, bags and rugs.
 Not only is their fiber warmer than wool it is also stronger and more resilant.